1m1-github/juliaTEAL/README.md

 &&
 ```

-...would translate into the following julia code
+...could be translated from the following julia code

 ```
 function addr2_and_secret(transaction, args)